 How do you care for your decks?

 Just like crystals, you want to cleanse and protect their energy.
-Saging the cards as soon as you receive them is important to clear away any other energy that has been left with the cards.
-Occasional saging is good if you feel like your connection to the cards is weak.
+Cleansing the cards as soon as you receive them is important to clear away any other energy that has been left with the cards.
+Occasional cleansing is good if you feel like your connection to the cards is weak.
 I also recommend NOT letting others touch your cards as they will leave their energy behind.
+Check out this blog post to learn more about how to look after your tarot cards.

 Should you use the reverse meanings of cards?